A guide for creating a 2 of 3 multisig account and sending transactions

 cyberdcli keys add multitest1 --multisig=test1,test2,test3 --multisig-threshold 2

-Spending from a multisig account
+Spending out of a multisig account

 - Create an unsigned transaction from the multisig account and store it in the